redhat-cip/dci-ansible-agent/README.md

 ## First steps

+### Create your DCI account on distributed-ci.io

+You need to create your user account in the system.
+Please connect to https://www.distributed-ci.io with your redhat.com SSO account.
+Your user account will be created in our database the first time you connect.

+There is no reliable way to automatically know your team.
+So please contact us back when you reach this step, we will manually move your user in the correct organisation.

 ### Install the rpm

 You be able to install the rpm of DCI Ansible Agent, you will need to activate some extra repositories.